Simulation model of crystal-based beam extraction using BDSim toolkit enhanced with Geant4 G4ChannelingFastSimModel: Introduction

 \section{Introduction}

-Channeling in bent crystals \citep{Tsyganov} offers an efficient method for extracting particle beams from synchrotrons.
+Channeling in bent crystals \citep{Tsyganov} offers an efficient method for extracting particle beams from accelerators.
 Charged particles entering a bent crystal at small angles are guided by its atomic planes, enabling high-quality beam extraction for fixed-target experiments, high-energy lepton collider studies, and crystal-based collimation as illustrated in Fig. \ref{Fig0}.
-While these techniques have been tested at proton and ion machines including U70, RHIC, SPS, Tevatron and LHC \citep{U70,RHIC,UA92,Tevatron,LHC,LHCion}, they have not yet been applied to electron synchrotrons.
+These techniques have been tested at proton and ion synchrotrons, including U70, RHIC, SPS, Tevatron, and LHC \citep{U70,RHIC,UA92,Tevatron,LHC,LHCion}, with dedicated SPS studies demonstrating the importance of optimizing the crystal and absorber settings in a multi-turn collimation system \citep{SPS2}.
+However, such techniques have not yet been applied to electron machines.

 Our previous studies demonstrated the feasibility of a proof-of-principle experiment on the extraction of 6 GeV electrons from the DESY II Booster Synchrotron \citep{DESYII} using crystal-based techniques.
-These methods enable monoenergetic beam extraction without disrupting primary experiments, making them ideal for various applications like detector development R\&D \citep{Diener}, and beyond-Standard Model physics.
-This approach is adaptable to existing and future electron synchrotrons and lepton colliders, offering broad research potential.
+These methods enable monoenergetic beam extraction without disrupting primary experiments, making them ideal for various applications like detector R\&D \citep{Diener}, and beyond-Standard Model physics.
+This approach is adaptable to existing and future electron, positron and muon synchrotrons, linacs and colliders, offering broad research potential.

-However, the complexity of the extraction process necessitates detailed simulation tools capable of modeling particle dynamics, crystal interactions, energy losses and synchrotron oscillations.
+However, the complexity of the extraction process necessitates detailed simulation tools capable of modeling particle dynamics through various accelerator components, crystal interactions, energy losses and synchrotron oscillations.
+In particular, at high energies, the radiation losses in a crystal may become critical due to synchrotron oscillations, since radiation losses under the channeling conditions significantly exceed bremsstrahlung by intensity due to coherent effects of radiation - channeling radiation \citep{Kumakhov,Baryshevsky,Baier} and coherent bremsstrahlung \citep{Ferretti,Uberall,Ter-Mikaelian,Baier}.